gabrieltal/javascript-30/README.md

 Little tough here.
 Tried it on my own without watching the video.
 I got it working however the code was suboptimal and I could tell.
 I decided to watch and see what they did and compared it to mine.
 I had the right idea.
 Their way of implementing was better so once I saw how they did the seconds I stopped the video and finished the rest.
 I commented out my previous attempt and left it there for posterity.
 I learned about some more CSS transform properties in the process.
 All around a good exercise!

+03 - CSS Variables
+Done on Tuesday March 27 2018
+Another really cool exercise.
+I learned about CSS variables, how to change and update them, how to set them.
+I learned about two more event listeners, 'change' and 'mousemove'.
+I learned how to grab whole 'data' properites using 'dataset'.